Who We Are

-Rachel Steinig (she/her) is an educator, advocate, author, and future human rights lawyer.
-She is currently working as a Fellow with the Border Rights Project of the nonprofit Al Otro Lado, providing legal services to asylum seekers at the border in Tijuana.
-In the summer of 2021, she worked as a Humanitarian Assistance Volunteer at La 72 Hogar-Refugio Para Personas Migrantes refugee shelter in Tenosique, Tabasco, Mexico.
-She graduated Phi Beta Kappa and Summa Cum Laude from the University of Pennsylvania with a B.A. in Political Science, a concentration in International Relations, and triple minors in Hispanic Studies, Modern Middle Eastern Studies, and Latin American and Latinx Studies.
-She is passionate about human rights, education access, making math fun, gender equity, and conflict resolution.
+Rachel Steinig is an educator, advocate, author, and future human rights lawyer.
+They are an incoming J.D.
+Student at NYU Law, and an Institute for International Law and Justice Lowinson (IILJ) Scholar.
+Rachel graduated Phi Beta Kappa and Summa Cum Laude from the University of Pennsylvania with a B.A. in Political Science, a concentration in International Relations, and triple minors in Hispanic Studies, Modern Middle Eastern Studies, and Latin American and Latinx Studies.
+Since graduating, they have spent the last two years working with asylum-seekers and human-rights defenders in Mexico.
+Rachel is passionate about human rights, education access, making math fun, gender equity, and climate justice.

 Rachel has been involved in Math Renaissance since its founding, as a student, then assistant leader, then Math Circle Leader, author, conference speaker, and academic tutor.
-She has experience working with children in various summer camps, Philadelphia public and private schools, and a refugee camp in Mexico.
-Her perspective as a recent middle- and high-school math student gives her a unique voice in her writing and advocacy.
-For her, math was a challenging subject in which she often struggled to find joy.
-This motivated her to destigmatize math and make joyful mathematics more accessible to all.
+They have experience working with children in various summer camps, Philadelphia public and private schools, and a refugee shelter in Mexico.
+Rachel’s perspective as a recent middle- and high-school math student gives them a unique voice in their writing and advocacy.
+For Rachel, math was a challenging subject in which they often struggled to find joy.
+This motivated them to destigmatize math and make joyful mathematics more accessible to all.

-Rachel is available to work with students in San Diego in person and elsewhere via Zoom.
-She offers tutoring in social sciences (i.e. government, history, political science, psychology), humanities (i.e. English, philosophy, anthropology), and Spanish, as well as homework help and organizational skills.
+Rachel is available to work with students remotely.
+They offer tutoring in social sciences (i.e. government, history, political science, psychology), humanities (i.e. English, philosophy, anthropology), and Spanish, as well as homework help and organizational skills.
 Rachel is also available for public speaking and consulting.
-She is fluent (speaking, reading, and writing) in Spanish.
+They are fluent (speaking, reading, and writing) in Spanish.

 Jo Steinig is a tutor, coach, and digital artist.
 She is a high-school senior at Science Leadership Academy in Philadelphia, PA, USA.
 She has been involved in Math Renaissance since its founding as a student, assistant leader, problem tester, photographer, and videographer.
 Jo attended the Joint Math Meetings in Baltimore in 2014 and also – with Rodi and Rachel – visited Bob and Ellen Kaplan and the Boston Math Circle via a MSRI grant in 2013.